dmbates/ecdfExample/README.md

 ## Using `std::lower_bound` in `C++`

-Those familiar with algorithms like binary search will realize that by sorting the reference sample and using a binary search the number of evaluations can be reduced enormously.
+Those familiar with algorithms like binary search will realize that by sorting the reference sample and using a binary search the number of comparisons can be reduced enormously.
 In C++ the `std::lower_bound` algorithm from the STL (Standard Template Library) returns the index of the last element in the sorted reference sample that is less than a given value.

 The file `ecdf.cpp` is a C++ source file containing
 ```c++